 Carol became a licensed wildlife rehabilitator in 1986, in Plano, Texas.
 She founded Tennessee's Harmony Wildlife Rehabilitation Center in 1992.
 Carol is a licensed wildlife rehabilitator with the State of Tennessee and a member of the National Wildlife Rehabilitators Association.

 Laurie began working with wildlife in 2009 as a volunteer with Walden's Puddle and immediately fell in love with wildlife rehabilitation.
-After many years there as an Animal Care Supervisor, she made the move to Harmony in March 2022.
+After many years there as an Animal Care Supervisor, she made the move to Harmony Wildlife in March 2022.
 Laurie is a Certified Tennessee Naturalist, a licensed wildlife rehabilitator with the State of Tennessee and a member of National Wildlife Rehabilitators Association.

 It seems like every day is full of memorable moments when working with wildlife, but one that will always be special to me is a very recent one.
 After several snags in releasing a group of juvenile raccoons we hand-raised since infancy, we were so excited when their release day finally arrived.
 We packed them all up with plenty of snacks, made the drive to the property and arrived at the most beautiful, perfect raccoon habitat we could have imagined.
 As always, the raccoons immediately began interacting with their environment - all of them joyfully romping, climbing and foraging together.
 Eventually, they made it down to the gently-flowing river and one by one, began paddling and swimming with their fluffy tails afloat like they had been doing it their whole lives.
 Of course, they always had a kiddie pool, but to see them confidently take to the water like that was incredible!
 Some just let the current carry them, others paddled all the way across to see what adventures were awaiting them on the other side.
 All releases are special and make the hard work worth it, but these little paddlers made this release one of my all-time favorites!